 Volunteers are not paid — not because they are worthless, but because they are priceless.

-- A means of building self-esteem and/or confidence
+- Building your self-esteem and/or confidence

-- A pathway to enhance work experience
+- Finding a pathway to enhance work experience

 Keen to volunteer?
 What are the steps to volunteering?

 1. Attend a free introductory seminar

-Bridge to Volunteering is a free, weekly seminar for new volunteers where you can find out about the benefits, rights and responsibilities of volunteers and organisations.
-We recommend you attend a session before you start volunteering.
-Bridge to Volunteering workshops are held weekly on Fridays 10.30am- 12.30pm.
-Bookings are essential.
-Book here.
+Bridge to Volunteering is a free, weekly seminar for new volunteers.
+You will find out about the benefits, rights and responsibilities of volunteers and organisations.
+It’s a good idea to attend a session if you are a first time volunteer or have not previously volunteered in Australia.

 2. See what types of volunteer roles are available

-- Search for a role using the Find a Volunteer Position search engine.
+- Search for a role using the Find a Volunteer Position search engine

-5. Make a date for an interview and get matched to a volunteer role
+6. Make a date for an interview and get matched to a volunteer role

 7. Contact the not-for-profit organisation

-Translated Versions of this page can be downloaded below:
+Translated versions of this page can be downloaded below: